 Key Takeaways

-How Cleaning Reduces Stress and Cortisol Levels
+The Cleanliness Effect: How Cleaning Reduces Stress and Cortisol

 The act of cleaning itself provides stress relief through repetitive, controlled movements.
 Vacuuming, wiping surfaces, and organizing items engage your body in rhythmic activities that activate the parasympathetic nervous system.
 This is the same system responsible for rest and digestion, counteracting the fight-or-flight response triggered by chronic stress.
 A 2020 study in Mindfulness journal found that participants who cleaned mindfully for 20 minutes experienced significant reductions in nervousness and increased mental clarity compared to control groups.